Jane Elliott

 Jane Elliott (' Jennison; born November 30, 1933) is an American diversity educator.
-As a schoolteacher, she became known for her "Blue eyes/Brown eyes" exercise, which she first conducted with her third-grade class (Note: Third graders are usually eight or nine years old.) on April 5, 1968, the day after the assassination of Martin Luther King Jr. The publication of compositions which the children had written about the experience in the local newspaper led to much broader media interest in it.
+As a schoolteacher, Elliott became known for the "Blue Eyes/Brown Eyes" exercise she created to teach students about the effects of discrimination and racial stereotyping.
+She first conducted the exercise with her third-grade class (Note: Third graders are usually eight or nine years old.) on April 5, 1968, the day after the assassination of Martin Luther King Jr. The local newspaper's publication of compositions that the children had written about the experience led to much broader media interest in it.

 The classroom exercise was filmed in 1970, becoming the documentary The Eye of the Storm.
 PBS series Frontline featured a reunion of the 1970 class, as well as Elliott's work with adults, in its 1985 episode "A Class Divided".
 Invitations to speak and to conduct her exercise eventually led Elliott to give up school teaching and to become a full-time public speaker against discrimination.
 She has directed the exercise and lectured on its effects in many places throughout the world.
 She also has conducted the exercise with college students, as seen in the 2001 documentary The Angry Eye.